The Major Families of Commonly Abused Prescription Drugs

 Less than a quarter-mile from the University of Texas at Austin, our Sober Clubhouse is located in the former Phi Delta Theta house.
 Here, recovering addicts can enjoy spending time with like-minded young men in recovery while studying, attending meetings, or hanging out.

 At Alpha 180, we care about our clients’ academic success.
-Our Academic Recovery Support Program helps students build the necessary skills to succeed in their personal life goals.
+Our life skills development helps students build the necessary skills to succeed in their personal life goals.
 Through this program, we offer help with academics, employment, learning styles, learning differences, life skills, emotional regulation, and executive functioning.

 Lastly, we offer clinical mental health counseling.
 Clients meet with licensed counselors once per week.
 In our Intensive Outpatient Program (IOP), our clinicians lead support groups three times weekly for three hours at a time.